garethclarkeza/zen-workspace-installer/readme.md

  - Under: Audio
     - Disable (unless for some reason you want it)
  - Under: Network > Adapter 1
+    - Enable network adapter
+    - Change the attached to Host-only Adapter and select the new adapter you created
+ - Under: Network > Adapter 2
     - Enable network adapter (it should already be enabled)
-    - Change the attached to from NAT -> Bridged Adapter
+    - Change the attached to NAT
  - Under: Shared Folders
-    - Add a new share (this will be your workspace)
+    - Add a new share (this will be your workspace backup/sync)
-    - Folder path: find your *EMPTY* workspace folder that you will be using
+    - Folder path: find your *EMPTY* workspace sync folder that you will be using
-    - Folder name: workspace
+    - Folder name: workspace_sync
     - Read-only: disabled
     - Auto-mount: enabled
     - Click OK